 Regardless, it is evident that one of the major challenges the RCAF will face concerns the impact of AI as it unfolds.
-As noted above, AI currently is centered upon command and control, in which this advanced technology provides the ability to exploit large amounts of data quickly to enhance the decision-making process.
+As noted above, AI currently is centred upon command and control, in which this advanced technology provides the ability to exploit large amounts of data quickly to enhance the decision-making process.
 In NORAD parlance, AI is critical to all domain awareness, information dominance and decision superiority.
 This, in turn, is also critical for the modernization of RCAF command and control, especially at the CAOC in Winnipeg employed by Canada NORAD Regional (CANR) and the Joint Forces Air Component Command (JFACC).
 Underlying this is the critical importance of CBC2, and digitizing the RCAF and the CAF within the context of joint forces; a requirement in which both lag significantly behind the US and many of the allies.

-As far as future projections of AI based pilotless platforms/capabilities, the RCAF will remain a piloted air force at least for the life span of the new capabilities being acquired.
-It is safe to assume that most of new capabilities can be upgraded with advanced AI.
+As far as future projections of AI-based pilotless platforms/capabilities, the RCAF will remain a piloted air force at least for the life span of the new capabilities being acquired.
+It is safe to assume that most of the new capabilities can be upgraded with advanced AI.
 How far the RCAF will go down this path remains to be seen, but will be significantly determined by the core requirement to maintain interoperability with US forces and the USAF in the context of NORAD, NATO and other potential overseas missions.
 This is especially the case for the acquisition of RPAS, such that they can evolve into a semi-autonomous or autonomous capability pending USAF developments.
 Nonetheless, the decision point for upgrades is well off into the future.

 Even so, at the core of the ongoing AI revolution or evolution are significant implications for the nature and culture of the RCAF in many ways.
 Whether in terms of digitization, CBC2, or platforms, AI should serve to reduce personnel requirements as technology replaces labour.
 Imagining a distant future of pilotless platforms, for example, would at least partially resolve the longstanding problems of pilot recruitment and retention.
-Across the RCAF, AI technology will not only reduce labour demands, but also portend a potential transformation of RCAF culture.
+Across the RCAF, AI technology will not only reduce labour demands but also portend a potential transformation of RCAF culture.

-From the onset of airpower, the RCAF like all air forces have been dominated by the pilot.
+From the onset of airpower, the RCAF like all air forces has been dominated by the pilot.
 Senior command, in turn, is dominated by pilots.
-Given the human condition, it is likely that AI enabled capabilities will be employed with a human-on-loop well into the future.
+Given the human condition, it is likely that AI-enabled capabilities will be employed with a human-on-loop well into the future.
 It is just that pilots will no longer be in the cockpit on most platforms.
 As a failsafe measure, the human-on-loop will still need the skills of a pilot, but not the physical capabilities.
 The RCAF officer or non-commissioned member (NCM) will likely look much different than today, albeit possessing similar skills, but with more technological abilities.
 Overall, science and technological expertise within the RCAF at all levels will be a priority, which in turn will alter the skills essential for senior leadership.
 This, then, creates the likely requirement to re-structure the RCAF, especially in terms of the trade categories.
 At the same time, the RCAF on the recruitment front will have to compete increasingly with the civil computing/engineering sector for labour.
-The entire training and education components embedded in 2 Canadian Air Division are also likely to require a major overall and new investments.
+The entire training and education components embedded in 2 Canadian Air Division are also likely to require major overall and new investments.